New York City Water Tunnel No. 3: In popular culture

 The construction of Water Tunnel No. 3 was the subject of an off-off-Broadway play of the same title created in the mid-1990s by Marty Pottenger in cooperation with NYCDEP and Laborers Local Union No. 147 (the sandhogs union).
 Pottenger's work on the subject also included a 5-year-long community art project containing pictures and items associated with the tunnel's construction.

 The under-construction tunnel plays a role in the action movie Die Hard with a Vengeance.
 Several dump trucks with gold bullion stolen from the New York Federal Reserve Bank travel through the tunnel to evade blockades on Manhattan's bridges and tunnels.
 Protagonist John McClane (played by Bruce Willis) pursues, but as a temporary dam is destroyed by the antagonists, a wall of water approaches him.
 McClane tries to flee, catches the grate of an escape hatch and is ejected on top of a fountain formed by the water pressure.

 The tunnel appears in the final episode in the fourth season of the TV series The Strain where it serves as the site of the final confrontation between the protagonists and the vampire Master.

-Construction of the water tunnel has also been the subject of several novels including Other Side of Brightness by Colum McCann, Payback by Thomas Kelly and Table Money by Jimmy Breslin.
+Construction of the water tunnel has also been the subject of several novels including This Side of Brightness by Colum McCann, Payback by Thomas Kelly and Table Money by Jimmy Breslin.